kofifus/F/README.md

 Notes:
 - EmployeeLogic is Logic - a collection of static (pure) methods.<br>
 - In this simple sample we have a dedicated Logic for a single `State` (`Employees`) however this is not mandatory and the grouping of Logic methods is a design decision.
-- `AddEmployee` uses `Ref` to acquire a reference access to mutate the employees dictionary State and add/set an employee.
+- `AddEmployee` uses `Ref` to acquire a reference access to mutate the employees State and add/set an employee.
-Using `Ref` is the _only_ way to change `Store.Employee` and becasue it is an `LockedState` this operation is threadsafe (a lock is acquired internally).
+Using `Ref` is the _only_ way to change `Store.Employee` and becasue it is a `LockedState` this operation is threadsafe (a lock is acquired internally).
 - Note the use of `+=` to add a (key, value) to the Map (dictionary). `F` collections prefer operator overloading for adding/removing  (in the same way that basic `string` does) as they are more suitable and convineient for immutable types.
 - `AddEmployeePhone` similary uses a `Ref` to mutate `Employees` in a threadsafe way.
 It uses `with` to calculate and return a mutation of storeEmployees with a mutated Phones property, and assign it to back to the State.
 - `GetEmployee` and `GetEmployeePhones` uses `Val` to get access to the current value of `Employees`.
 No lock is taken in this case so the result may be stale which is fine in this case.
 However the call is still threadsafe as the returned value (being an `FData`) is immutable.
 This kind of threadsafe access to possibly stale values wherever possible adds great effiency.